Underwritten by New York Life Insurance Company

 When Coverage Ends

-Insurance coverage can remain in force until the insured person reaches age 75 (23 for children, or 25 for children who are full-time students) provided: (a) you remain a member of IEEE; (b) you continue to pay premium contributions when due; (c) the group plan is not terminated or modified by the Policyholder or New York Life Insurance Company to end insurance for the group of insureds to which you belong; and (d) the insured does not request to terminate insurance.
-Dependent coverage will end when the Member’s coverage ends (for reasons other than attainment of age 75.)
-In addition, dependent coverage will terminate when the dependent spouse or child ceases to be an eligible dependent.
+Your insurance can remain in force until you reach age 65, provided: (a) you remain a member of IEEE; (b) you continue to pay premium contributions when due; and (c) the group plan is not terminated or modified by the Policyholder or New York Life Insurance Company to end insurance for the group of insureds in which you belong.
+Your dependent coverage will terminate when your member coverage terminates or, if earlier on the date: (a) your spouse reaches 65; (b) your child reaches age 23 (25 if a full-time student); (c) your spouse ceases to be your lawful spouse; or (d) your child ceases to be your unmarried dependent child.
 Upon your death, coverage for your insured dependents may continue as described in the Certificate of Insurance.

 Renewal Payments And Claims

 Once you are accepted into the Plan, you will have a 31-day grace period for your payment of renewal premium contributions.
 When you want to submit a claim, call or write the Administrator for claim forms.